Here’s how to use DVD lectures with discussion for powerful high school learning.

 * Make an event out of the lecture time.

 Telling your kid, “Ok, go watch one of your lectures,” is not very exciting.
 He or she is likely to zone out if it’s not a day that the material is beckoning!
 By using DVD lectures in a co-op, the kids look forward to their social time together as well as the subject matter.
-We have lunch together.
-We laugh.
-We hold each other accountable with updates on how our personal goals for greater health and fitness are progressing.
+Co-op is fun because we:

 Check out our Homeschool Highschool Podcast episode on Digital Learning Options for more good ideas.